Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: A connection to the shorth in the case

-One notable feature is that, in the low density ``hole", the shorth is ``v"-shaped, while the DQF (both population and smoothed empirical versions) is flat, matching the underlying density.
+One notable feature is that, in the low density ``hole", the shorth is ``v"-shaped, while the DQF (both population and smoothed empirical versions) is ``u''-shaped, matching the underlying density.
 To see why this is, consider the point $x=0.10$, which exists in the ``hole", though near its right hand boundary of 0.13.
 The interval of length 0.15 for the DQF will be approximately (-0.015, 0.135), almost entirely in the ``hole," and something similar will be true for any $x$ value in the ``hole."
-Meanwhile, the interval of the same length that will be considered by the shorth will be (0.1, .25) (corresponding to $\alpha$=0.095).
+Meanwhile, the interval of the same length that will be considered by the shorth will be (0.1, .25) (corresponding to $\lambda$=0.095).
 Thus, as $x$ nears the boundary of the ``hole," the intervals instead increasingly resemble the intervals of non-anomalous points, masking the hole and resulting in the observed ``v" shape.

-A second feature of figure \ref{fig:holynorm_emp} is that, for large $\alpha$, the information quality tends to degrade as $\alpha\to 1$, since $S_1(x) = |\supp(F)|$ for all $x$.
+A second feature of Figure \ref{fig:holynorm_emp} is that, for large $\lambda$, the information quality tends to degrade as $\lambda\to 1$, since $S_1(x) = |\supp(F)|$ for all $x$.
 This is in contrast to the DQF, which, by Lemma~\ref{basic} yields information about the centrality of $x$ for large $\delta$.
-Thus, we consider visualization of the entire function for every point in the data set, as seen in figure \ref{fig:dqf_1d}.
-Whereas the visualization presented in figure \ref{fig:holynorm_emp} will not be possible in other dimensions, plotting the function for each data point will be.
-Note the increased variability, especially for small quantiles, in the bimodal case.
+While visualizations of the type contained in Figure \ref{fig:holynorm_emp} will not be possible beyond the univariate setup, the realization that valuable information is contained at both extremes of $\delta$ motivates plotting the DQF for each data point as a function of $\delta$, which will be possible for data of any dimension, as seen below.